 The industry can’t fully get rid of the viewers’ skeptical remarks such as “the smart TV app landscape can be smarter”, thus being more and more concerned about the question, “How to serve a perfect dish to the audience whose tastes are becoming more exquisite?”

 Polishing the recipe seems to be a never-ending process, but at least let’s try to discover some smart TV app’s secret ingredients together with Alexey Zaberezhniy.
-He’s a video solution system analyst at Oxagile, custom software development company with the expertise in smart TV app development, who’s willing to share the best “app cooking” practices.
+He’s a video solution system analyst at Oxagile, smart TV app development company with the expertise in online video, who’s willing to share the best “app cooking” practices.

 Modern technologies and their development speed do not allow us to believe in one and the same tools for years.
 We see many capabilities emerging such as catch-up TV or voice search.
 Still, it doesn’t mean you should rely solely on innovation.
 EPG or TV archives for smart TV streaming are a necessity rather than luxury.
 The same is about HD, Ultra HD, and adaptive streaming.